Haskell-ITA/www_haskell-ita_it_website/README.md

     git commit -a -m "<some-message>"
     git push

-The hosting server will make a pull, and publish the content of `_site/` directory.
-All other content will be not be published.
+The hosting server will make a pull, and publish the content of `_site/` directory, without the generated HTML pages.

+The repo is automatically synced once an hour on gitlab.com, where a build is triggered if there are new commits, the HTML pages are generated, and the public website http://www.haskell-ita.it is updated within 1-2 hours.

 ### Known Problems